FIT-Dev-Team/lbec-flaskdata/README.md

 ## Features

-- **Total Food Waste**: Generate Excel file summarizing food waste amounts across categories and food types for a given date range.
+- **Total Food Waste**: Generate CSV file summarizing food waste amounts across categories and food types for a given date range.
 Plate waste excluded.
 - **Entry**: Get raw data of food waste and covers including amount of entries for a selected company and date range.
 - **Data Consistency**: Analyze data consistency over time, with breakdowns by kitchen and month.